jenkins-infra/jira/README.md

 * retrieve database dump as `backup.db.gz`
 * `make restoredb` to fill DB with a copy of production data
 * retrieve JIRA_HOME dump as `backup.fs.gz`
-* 'tar xvzf backup.fs.gz` in the root of this Git repository
+* 1make restorefs` to fill ./data with a copy of production data

 If you omit the above steps, the JIRA container will start empty.